The Inverse Velocity Force and Automotive Physics

 Although the use of DC motors in electric cars has been phased out, the torque-speed curves for AC motors are all similar to Fig. \ref{torqueCurveELectric} after controlling the voltage, magnetic field strength, and AC frequency as a function of motor speed.
 The shape of this curve is ideal in that a high constant torque is provided at lower speeds where it is needed, allowing cars to accelerate to cruising speed in a short period of time.
 Because every device is power limited, the torque must eventually drop at higher speeds, and the constant power curve has the minimum drop.
-This in part explains why mechanical transmissions do not benefit electric cars as much as internal combustion engines, as they have already achieved many of the benefits electronically.
+This in part explains why mechanical transmissions do not benefit electric cars as much as they benefit internal combustion engines, as these benefits have already been achieved electronically.